Expiry of Non-Principal Private Residence (NPPR) liability and charge on property

 7(2) The said property shall not, as against a bona fide purchaser for full consideration in money or money’s worth or a mortgagee, remain charged with or liable to the payment of such unpaid charge or late payment fee after the expiration of 12 years from the date upon which the amount concerned fell due.

 Accordingly, NPPR charges including late payment fees and the charge on the property expires for all property owners after 12 years from the date of liability.
-This means that for NPPR liabilities incurred form 2009-2013 and remaining unpaid, the portion of the liability and charge on a property which relates to 2009 will expire in 2021 and so on until the liability and charge on a property relating to the final year of NPPR in 2013, expires after 31 March 2025.
-The expiry corresponds with the repeal of the whole Act, also on 31 March 2021.
+The liability and charge on a property relating to the final year of NPPR in 2013, expires after 31 March 2025.
+The expiry corresponds with the repeal of the whole Act, also on 31 March 2025.

 The NPPR charge is separate from both The Household Charge (€100 for 2012 only), and The Local Property Tax (valuation based, from 2013 onwards), the collection of which is the responsibility of The Revenue Commissioners.